 No. CeraVe is not certified cruelty-free.
 CeraVe tests on animals.

 CeraVe was founded in 2005 by Tom Allison and his co-founders.
 In 2017, CeraVe was acquired by L’Oréal.
 L’Oréal is not cruelty-free.
 Therefore, CeraVe also has a non-cruelty-free parent company.

 None of CeraVe’s products are considered to be vegan as CeraVe tests on animals.

 CeraVe is a skincare brand founded in 2005 and it focuses on developing effective and affordable skincare products for individuals with various skin concerns.
 However, CeraVe is not a vegan or cruelty-free brand as it uses animal-derived ingredients and conducts animal testing.

 We hope that CeraVe will take on the goal of going cruelty-free and maybe even fully vegan one day.
-Until then keep checking in on Vegan Avenue for an updated vegan product list.

 See also: Best Vegan Skincare Brands